Car Accident Lawsuits - What You Need To Know Before You Sue

 Insurance companies may deliberately stall in hopes that you’ll accept a lower offer.

-If you’re still receiving medical treatment, your lawyer might delay settlement negotiations until your condition stabilizes, so future costs are accounted for properly.
+If you're still receiving medical treatment, Mighty's AI may delay settlement negotiations until your condition stabilizes, so future costs are accounted for properly in your case file.

 The more prepared you are, the more likely you'll see a faster and more favorable resolution.